-We maintain a database of data centre IP address (like AWS, GCP, etc) ranges since many bot networks will use data centres to create or proxy traffic, and through this, you can block that and even track that which publisher is sending fraud traffic.
-For example, a session from within Amazon’s AWS data centre address block is unlikely to be valid.
+We maintain a database of data center IP addresses (like AWS, GCP, etc.) ranges since many bot networks will use data centers to create or proxy traffic, and through this, you can block that and even track which publisher is sending fraud traffic.
+For example, a session from within Amazon’s AWS data center address block is unlikely to be valid.

 Proxy Traffic Block

-These are the list of Proxy Type we can detect and can block the IP addresses associated with these Proxy type.
+These are the list of Proxy Types we can detect and can block the IP addresses associated with these Proxy types.
 We maintain a real-time database of public web proxies so we can detect sessions from them.
-So that no proxy traffic conversion get validated.
+So that no proxy traffic conversion gets validated.

 Blacklist IP Block

-In this, all the blacklisted IP by the different ISP blocking all Conversion from IP address known to perpetrate fraud, as well as anonymous IP addresses.
+In this, all the blacklisted IPs by the different ISP blocking all Conversion from IP addresses known to perpetrate fraud, as well as anonymous IP addresses.

 Unknown Device Block

-In this all the crawler, emulator type device are blocked, we maintain the patter and accordingly block the conversion from this type of traffic.
+In this all the crawler, emulator type devices are blocked, we maintain the pattern and accordingly block the conversion from this type of traffic.

-Click To Instal Time or say Conversion Time, So this helps you in case a bot is filling the form or install an APK, so you can set time and if the conversion is less than the time set then that conversion and goal associated with that click id will get cancelled.
+Click To Instal Time (CTIT) or say Conversion Time helps you in case a bot is filling the form or installing an APK, so you can set time, and if the conversion is less than the time set then that conversion and goal associated with that click id will get canceled.